U.S. HOLDERS SHOULD CONSULT THEIR OWN TAX ADVISORS FOR ADVICE REGARDING THE APPLICATION OF THE U.S. FEDERAL INCOME TAX RULES GOVERNING PFICS.

 What is a PFIC?

 PFIC stands for "passive foreign investment company."
 A PFIC is defined as a foreign (non-US) corporation that meets one of the following two tests (1): 75% or more of its gross income is passive income; or (2) 50% or more of the corporation's assets produce, or are held to produce, passive income.
-Canadian Mutual Funds are generally viewed as PFICs for U.S. income tax purposes and are subject to U.S. PFIC rules.
-The Canadian Mutual Fund ("Fund") would be treated as a PFIC for U.S. persons holding investments in the Fund.
+Canadian Mutual Funds, including ETFs, are generally viewed as PFICs for U.S. income tax purposes and are subject to U.S. PFIC rules.
+The Canadian Mutual Fund and or ETF ("Fund") would be treated as a PFIC for U.S. persons holding investments in the Fund.

 Does PFIC status affect persons who are not U.S. persons?